kostis-codefresh/rollouts-autoscaling-example/README.md

 kubectl argo rollouts promote 06-canary-wtm
 ```

-After promotion has finished the old pods are destroyed and we are back to 1x cost.
+After promotion has finished the old pods are destroyed and only the new pods remain.

 Clean up with